inmbolmie/elfacun/MANUAL.md

 ![alt text](./images/draw.jpeg)

 When a game ends, the module will show the result and LichessTV mode will automatically start again.
+You have to reach the final position for that to happen or press any module button after the game result has been shown.

-_While experimenting with Lichess settings, I recommend you have at hand a connected app or the session initiated on the web site, as if you launch challenges repeatedly and don't play the games, you could be temporarily banned._
+_While experimenting with Lichess settings, I recommend you have at hand a connected app or the session initiated on the web site, as if you launch challenges repeatedly and don't play the games, you could be temporarily banned.
+Also if you want to accept or offer a rematch you won't have time to set-up the board and make the first movement before the game is cancelled, so in that case you have to make the first move on the other interface and then you can set-up the board with that position that will be indicated on the screen.

 On Lichess mode there is no "piece recognition" as such.
 The pieces simply have to be in the same positions that the screen shows, that is the position on Lichess servers.

-The LED's flash:
+The LEDs will flash:

 * To indicate an incoming movement (origin square, destination square)
 * When a piece is on a square that should be empty